-During 3 to 4 years of age children become very capable and confident in their swimming ability.
-Even so, it is important that parents and swimming teachers do not underestimate the value of parental involvement and supervision during the swimming lesson.
+During 3 to 4 years of age, children become very capable, and confident, in their swimming ability.
+Even so, it is important that parents, and swimming teachers, do not underestimate the value of parental involvement, and supervision, during the swimming lesson.
 Parental involvement in the swim lesson allows for a safe and secure learning environment, maximum swim practice time, and continual direction and attention.
-This one on one attention is essential to develop children’s optimal swimming potential.
+This one-on-one attention is essential to develop children’s optimal swimming potential.

+So, how should you be helping your 3-year-old in the water?
 There are a number of skills that you need to understand and learn how to teach important elements of the learn to swim process, even if you are a parent.

 Well done, that is the first step to being better prepared and equipped with the knowledge and skills to assist your little one through to becoming a confident and happy little swimmer.